Why our bird food is so good

 |GROUP 5 our mixes contain a MAXIMUM 5% of these combined|

 The following foods are on the banned list and have either no place in the bird care market, or can be potentially hazardous if used as part of a mix.
 Unfortunately they still appear regularly in many other companies bird food mixes!

 |NOT PERMITTED our mixes contain NONE of these in bird seed mixes|

 No seasoned, salted or spiced ingredients.

-In these days of discount shops, 'off the shelf' websites and fulfillment houses, do you actually know who you're buying from and how much they know (or care) about wild bird nutrition?
-When we looked closely, we were amazed how many 'bird care' companies were actually owned by large corporations or investment groups, run by slick marketing teams but with little or no ornithological experience.
-We are proud to be different and this is why we're happy to publish the standards we work to and will NEVER fall below.
+In these days of discount shops, ‘off the shelf’ websites and fulfilment houses, do you actually know who you’re buying from and how much they know (or care) about wild bird nutrition?
+When we looked closely, we were amazed how many ‘bird care’ companies were actually owned by large corporations or investment groups, run by slick marketing teams but with little or no ornithological experience.
+We are proud to be different and this is why we’re happy to publish the standards we work to and will NEVER fall below.

 We are rightly very proud of the high quality bird seed mixes we offer for sale.
 We never compromise on quality, meaning you can be certain every bag carrying our logo, backed by the Birdcare Standards Association, is full of the best nutritionally balanced food on the market.
 Guaranteed to attract a greater abundance and diversity of birds to your garden.

 Find out more about the best bird food for your garden birds using our Bird Feeding Guide.